Why Gmail Email Opens Are Often Wrong (Gmail Image Proxy Explained)

 - Centralized filtering and scanning

 While these benefits improve privacy and performance, they also introduce complexity for systems attempting to interpret image requests as engagement signals.
+Gmail’s proxy system also hides the recipient’s network identity from senders, a behavior explored in our analysis of which email clients reveal recipient IP addresses.

 Understanding the Signals